isomerpages/nlb-learning/_wellness/Adults & Seniors/Content.md

 <h5>2.
 The Sleep Solution </h5>
-W. Chris Winter, M.D., (2017), The Sleep Solution: Why Your Sleep is Broken and How to Fix It, Penguin Publishing Group.
+W. Chris Winter, M.D., (2017), The Sleep Solution: Why Your Sleep is Broken and How to Fix It. <br>
+Penguin Publishing Group.
 <p><a href="https://share.libbyapp.com/title/292644" target="_blank"><img src="/images/wellness/adults-and-seniors/foodrules-book-cover.jpeg" style="width:300px; text-align:left;" alt="7-Signs-Thumbnail"></a></p>
 <p> Do you have trouble falling asleep?
 Or do you feel fatigued upon waking up?
 In the world of seemingly contradictory tips and advice, this book offers a way for you to customise specific interventions to fit your lifestyle and your sleep.</p>
 <p><a href="https://share.libbyapp.com/title/2926257" target="_blank"> Read the ebook here</a>.
 (A myLibrary username is required to access this digital book.) </p>